What is a bear trap and how does it work?

 - Do your research about the different markets

-- Open an account or practise with a free demo account
+- Open a live contract for difference (CFD) trading account with us or practise using a demo account

-- Select your opportunity: you can trade shares, stock indices, foreign exchanges or commodities
+- Select your opportunity: you can trade on assets such as shares, indices, foreign exchanges or commodities

 - Open the position and manage your risk

-With spread betting and CFDs, your currency exposure and initial margin will vary according to which asset you choose to trade.
-To manage risk, many traders set stop losses to try prevent outsized losses.
+With CFDs, your currency exposure and initial margin will vary according to which asset you choose to trade on.
+To manage risk when trading CFDs, many traders set stop-loss orders to try prevent outsized losses.

 Bear trap trading summed up

-- You should use fundamental and technical analysis to identify and trade bear traps
+- You can use fundamental and technical analysis to identify and trade bear traps

-- You can trade bear traps from both the long side and short side
+- You can trade bear traps from both the long side and the short side

-- Risk management, including the use of stop losses, is important when trading bear traps due to increased volatility
+- Trading risk management measures, such as stop losses, is important when trading bear traps due to increased volatility